 An advanced analysis of Federalism and the allocation of power between state and federal courts, constitutional policy limitations on jurisdiction, such as the abstention doctrine and principles of equity and comity.
 Federal court intervention in state court proceedings by injunction and habeas corpus also are discussed.

 An examination of the federal income system including individual and business taxpayer’s liability; deductions, exemptions, and credits; taxation of capital gains and losses; procedures; and an introduction to partnership, trust, and corporate taxation.

 This course is about protections for civil and human rights in the State of Israel as understood through the laws of Israel’s K’nesset, particularly the Basic Laws, and the decisions of the Israel Supreme Court sitting as the High Court of Justice.
 The coverage is, in large part, comparable to that in Constitutional Law courses taught in the United States.
-Topics covered include protections for freedom of speech and the rights to dignity and equality.
+The course may be taught as one or two units and cover such topics as protections for freedom of speech, free exercise of religion, privacy, criminal process rights, eminent domain, and the rights to dignity and equality.

 1L Info Session: Degree Requirements, Academic Policies, Registration

 2017 Alumni Awards Dinner at the Queen Mary